 Werkmeister’s own interest in Egyptian archaeology, especially the pyramids, soon led her to the essence, the square.

-Whether large formats or intimate portraits, early or current works, they are always subject to the play with line, surface and color.
+Whether large formats or intimate portraits, early or current works, they are always subject to the play with line, surface and colour.
 Space becomes a suspect, but in reality it is only an illusion.

 Her work hangs in collections, museums, public buildings, companies and private houses at home and abroad.